 He utilizes a strengths-based approach incorporating principles from solution-focused therapy, cognitive-behavioral therapy, acceptance and commitment therapy, and positive psychotherapy.
 He has training and experience working with children, adolescents, and adults in community mental health centers, juvenile corrections, and inpatient psychiatric facilities.
 He works primarily with adolescents and adults coping with depression, anxiety, self-esteem, and life transitions.

-Nan Long is in the process of completing her Master of Science degree in Counseling Psychology at Avila University.
-Nan’s area of professional expertise is in helping adults who are partners of individuals with sexually compulsive behavior and infidelity issues.
-She has been trained as a Certified Sex Addiction Therapist (CSAT) through the International Institute for Trauma and Addiction Professionals in January 2015.
+Nan Long’s area of professional expertise is in helping adults who are partners of individuals with sexually compulsive behavior and infidelity issues.
+She has been trained as a Certified Sex Addiction Therapist (C-SAT) through the International Institute for Trauma and Addiction Professionals.
 CSAT practitioners are recognized as experts in the field of addiction education and treatment.
-In addition, Nan is a Mayo Clinic-trained Certified Tobacco Treatment Specialist.

 Seth Wescott, M.S.
 LMLP